Children around the world hold the key to our future, and it’s our responsibility to ensure their well-being and protection.

 The Declaration of the Rights of the Child

 Five years later on November 20, 1959, the U.N.
-General Assembly adopted the Declaration of the Rights of the Child, a remarkable document that outlined the fundamental rights and freedoms that every child should enjoy.
+General Assembly adopted the Declaration of the Rights of the Child, outlining the fundamental rights and freedoms that every child should enjoy.

 This pivotal declaration aimed to ensure that children worldwide were protected from discrimination, neglect, and exploitation.

-It became the cornerstone for future endeavors to safeguard the rights and welfare of millions of children.
+The document became a cornerstone for future endeavors to safeguard the rights and welfare of millions of children.

 Inspired by the World Conference for the Well-Being of Children